-- a) The federal government's assistance to local government units to offset the cost of election voting machines that were mandated by the federal government; - b) States adopting standards to avoid uncertainty in voting and counting ballots and also provide a paper trail that makes reviews and recounts possible;
+- a) The federal government's assistance to local government units to offset the cost of election voting machines that were mandated by the federal government; - b) States adopting standards to avoid uncertainty in voting and counting ballots and also provide a paper trail that makes reviews and recounts possible; - c) Barring TV and radio news reports of national elections and exit polls until all voting stations are closed in the 48 contiguous states; - d) Programs that encourage youth involvement in the voting process; - e) Legislation that states Congress shall pass no law that applies to a citizen of the United States that it does not apply to itself as an institution or to individual senators or representatives, or vice versa, except as it relates to national security issues and/or their personal security; - f) Voting, vote counting, and post-election auditing conducted with electronic tabulation equipment must ensure reported results reflect votes cast and not be reliant on proprietary software inaccessible to bipartisan election oversight; - g) Legislation requiring political campaigns and issue-based interest groups to adhere to the "do not call" list.
+Furthermore, this provision should roll over into a "do not text" list; and - h) Broad enforcement of the equal-time rule.

-- c) Barring TV and radio news reports of national elections and exit polls until all voting stations are closed in the 48 contiguous states; - d) Programs that encourage youth involvement in the voting process; and - e) Legislation that states Congress shall pass no law that applies to a citizen of the United States that it does not apply to itself as an institution or to individual senators or representatives, or vice versa, except as it relates to national security issues and/or their personal security.
+a) Term limitations; and

-- a) Term limitations; and - b) Practices that lower voter participation.
+b) Practices that lower voter participation.
 We urge candidates who choose to use negative campaigning be required to appear in the commercials they authorize.